Facebook Twitter Instagram

 What to do after the ceremony

-Once the ceremony is over we would suggest that you go explore the nearby areas on foot.
-You will be close to tourist hot spots like St James’s Park and Trafalgar Square.
-Take a look at our itinerary 1, a walking route that starts at Buckingham Palace and that you’ll find on our free mobile app.
+Once the ceremony is over, we suggest you explore the nearby areas on foot.
+You will be near tourist spots like St James’s Park and Trafalgar Square.
+Our Itinerary 1 is a walking route that starts at Buckingham Palace:

 See our London Itinerary 1: From Buckingham Palace to Covent Garden